-In his autobiography he played up his low grades at Harrow, undoubtedly to convince readers, and possibly himself, how much he had overcome; but in this he exaggerated.
+In his autobiography, he played up his low grades at Harrow, undoubtedly to convince readers, and possibly himself, how much he had overcome; but in this he exaggerated.
 He was, actually, quite good at subjects he enjoyed and, in fact, won several school prizes.
-The best source on his actual school performance is Jim Golland’s Not William — Just Winston (Harrow: 1988), still available from the Harrow School Bookshop.”
+The best source on his actual school performance is Jim Golland’s Not William — Just Winston (Harrow: 1988), still available from the Harrow School Bookshop.

-To be exact, Churchill wrote 43 book-length works and received the Nobel prize in literature in 1953.
+To be exact, Churchill wrote 43 book-length works and received the Nobel Prize in literature in 1953.

-The disability he did suffer from was a lisp — not a stutter, as some believe.
-He was unable to pronounce the letter “s.”
-He fought to overcome this but never quite succeeded.
+The disability he suffered was a lisp — not a stutter, as some believe.
+Churchill was unable to pronounce the letter “s.”
+He fought to overcome this but never entirely succeeded.
 Instead, he gradually made it a distinctive part of his oratory, turning a liability into an asset.

 This is undoubtedly something young people should find motivating, but it is inaccurate to suggest that he had dyslexia.